Information on pupils by protected characteristics

 • Encourage and adopt an inclusive attitude.

 At St James CE Primary School, we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers, irrespective of race, gender, disability, belief, religion or socio-economic background.

 In order to further support pupils, raise standards and ensure inclusive teaching, we have set the following objectives:-

-Objective 2: To raise levels of attainment in core subjects for vulnerable learners.
+Objective 2: Improve the quality of support to raise levels of attainment in core subjects for vulnerable learners.

 Objective 3: To embed the British value of tolerance (Mutual respect and tolerance of those with different faiths and beliefs and for those without faith)